abairdster/Team-Profile-Generator/README.md

 ### <center>*Getting Started*</center>

-Upon launching the app, the user is asked to describe the first member of their team.
-The user enters the team member's name, selects that member's role from a list: Engineer,Intern and Manager.,Then User enters: the member's ID, enters the member's email address and then must enter another piece of information that will differ depending on what role was selected.
-If Engineer was selected, the app asks the user for the team member's GitHub username.
-If Intern was selected; the member's school is requested.
-If Manager was chosen, the user is prompted for the team member's phone number.
-When all information on the team
+User launchs the application they are asked to describe the first member of their team.
+The user then enters the team member's name and selects that member's role from a list: Engineer,Intern and Manager.
+User then enters: the member's ID, enters the member's email address and they must enter another piece of information that will depend on what role the User selected.
+If Engineer was selected the app asks for the users team member's GitHub username.
+If Intern was selected the team members school is requested.